 1/2 teaspoon sweet pimentón de la vera

 Since the tuna comes in olive oil, I recommend pouring it off and using it in the pastry or in cooking the empanada filling (I used a bit in both).
-In Spain, sweet red peppers (pimientos) are commonly charred siting on a gas ring or grilled (broiled) to blacken them.
+In Spain, sweet red peppers (pimientos) are commonly charred siting on a gas ring, grilled (broiled) or barbecued to blacken them.
 When placed warm in a plastic or paper bag the blackened skin sticks to the bag and comes off easily.
+This gives them a lovely smokey flavour.
 These peeled and sliced red peppers can be bought in jars from shops and markets (for those who don’t want the hassle of charring and peeling).

 Fry the onion slowly in olive oil until it is soft.
 Sprinkle on the sweet pimentón de la vera before mixing in the garlic, pimiento and grated tomatoes.
 Allow the vegetables to cook in for 5 minutes before squirting in a little anchovy paste, a few turns of cracked black pepper and a splash of red wine vinegar.
 After another 5 minutes turn the heat off add the boiled eggs, olives and crumble in the tuna.
 Mix this all well and taste to see if it seems salty enough.
 Make sure that the saltiness of the olives is taken into account.
 When you are happy with the seasoning, leave the filling to cool for half an hour or so.